zenonet/WebComposition/readme.md

     - Text
 - Expression Parsing (mathematical and comparison expression support as you would expect it for a programming language)
 - Single line comments (//)

+## Building from source

+To build from source, clone this repo, build the solution and run the Buildtool project.
+This will copy all files to /WebComposition/WebCompositionApp/.
+From there, you need to host them using a http server and open the index.html file in a browser.